 In January 2017, the PCIARC made the transition to HREEO from the Saint Paul Police Department as the 2016 ordinance amendments went into effect.
-In the three years since the PCIARC has made enormous gains including training and onboarding various new commissioners to serve on the PCIARC; participating in numerous local festivals, and community events throughout the year to inform the public of their work, and continually being trained in the best practices of civilian oversight.
+In the three years since the PCIARC has made enormous gains including training and onboarding various new Commissioners to serve on the PCIARC, participating in numerous local festivals, and community events throughout the year to inform the public of their work, and continually being trained in the best practices of civilian oversight.

-Over the course of 2019, two new additional commissioners were appointed to serve on the PCIARC.
-The PCIARC held their third annual summit at the Wellstone Community Center where Mayor Carter, and Chief Axtell gave remarks and commended the work of the PCIARC.
-Additionally, two commissioners, the review coordinator and HREEO Deputy Director all could attend the 2019 NACOLE Annual Conference in Detroit, MI.
-While at NACOLE they received training on national best practices of civilian oversight techniques, and strategies; while also networking with other oversight agencies across the country.
+Over the course of 2020, the PCIARC held 9 meetings, four new Commissioners were appointed to serve on the PCIARC.
+Additionally, the PCIARC held their fourth annual summit hosted online due to the COVID-19 pandemic.
+At the Summit, Mayor Carter provided remarks on public safety and commended the work of the PCIARC, and Accessibility Coordinator Tjay Middlebrook presented on accessibility communications strategies by law enforcement.
+The PCIARC also provided recommendations to the SPPD Policy 409.01 "Effective Communication with Persons Who are Deaf, Hard of Hearing, Deaf/Blind, Have Hearing Loss and/ or for Whom English is a Second Language."
+Additionally, three Commissioners, the Coordinator participated in the Virtual 2020 NACOLE Annual Conference.
+The NACOLE training encompassed national best practices of civilian oversight techniques, and strategies, while also networking with other oversight agencies across the country.
 Finally, the PCIARC was awarded a Community Capacity Grant from the Saint Paul and Minnesota Foundation to help fund Community Engagement efforts.

-In the Fall, HREEO organized a Strategic Planning session for all the commissions and boards.
-The PCIARC attended the meeting, and could refine their Strategic Plan draft.
-Furthermore, PCIARC members reflected on their experience serving on the board and set goals for 2020.
+Furthermore, in 2019 PCIARC members reflected on their experience serving on the board and set goals for 2020.
 The feedback helped foster the development of the plan, and influenced the creation of the working committees and areas of focus for the next phase of the PCIARC.
 The three committees include: